 Comedy club owners and comedy bookers serve as the judges of the contests, instructors in classes and panelists in discussions.
 Social events for both performers and producers are scheduled and provide a relaxed setting for talking shop.
 Perhaps the most valuable event is the annual Meet & Greet held during The Main Event.
 Here, comedians can visit the booths of comedy clubs from all over North America, distribute their information and discuss prospective employment.

-Celebrating their Eighth Anniversary, The World Series of Comedy panel of judges will watch over 500 videos of comics just in preparation for the preliminary Satellite contests held in the first seven months of the year.
-Forty comics will be picked to compete at each Satellite location and the top 101 comics selected from all of the videos will go to Las Vegas, NV.
+Celebrating their 13 Anniversary, The World Series of Comedy panel of judges will watch over 500 videos of comics just in preparation for the preliminary Satellite contests held in the first few months of the year.
+Forty comics will be picked to compete at each Satellite location and the top 101 comics selected from all of the videos will go to The Main Event.

-While the competition, itself has the most sex appeal, perhaps more gratifying, says Joe Lowers, executive producer of The World Series of Comedy, is “seeing the comics who didn’t win still end up getting work because they were seen or got to meet the right people.”
+While the competition, itself has the most sex appeal, perhaps more gratifying, says Joe Lowers, President & CEO of The World Series of Comedy, is “seeing the comics who didn’t win still end up getting work because they were seen or got to meet the right people.”